DR. IRYNA IVANOVA

 In my work, I draw upon Psychodynamic theory, Existential theory, and Behavioral Therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
 Additionally, I am an ardent student pursuing training in body-based interventions such as Somatic Experiencing.
 These approaches provide versatile and effective ways to address depression, anxiety, trauma, self-esteem issues, feelings of meaninglessness, grief and loss, life transitions,

 My aim is to create a safe, supportive space where clients can explore these issues and challenge them openly and non-judgmentally as we seek insight, healing, and enduring change.
-I am currently completing my practicum at Ivanova Psychology and Associates, under the supervision of Krista Brouwer, M.Ed, R.P.
+My work at Ivanova Psychology & Associates is supervised by Dr. Iryna Ivanova, C.Psych. and Krista Brouwer, M.Ed, R.P.

 elias@IvanovaPsychology.com